LanHikari22/lan-setup-notes/README.md

 If you have ideas or would like to discuss integrations with other public issue tracking systems and forums, please reach out.

+If you have any criticisms on any entries here please reach out or open an issue.
+This could be on matters of performance, ergonomics, security, accuracy, or otherwise.
+Part of making most notes public is to make the creative process transparent and open to critique from others and the creators themselves.
+Questions and comments are also welcome!

+If you have any business related inquiries, please also reach out to me via email <lanhikarixx@gmail.com> and start the email title with `"GITBUSINESS"` so I can find you.

 # 4 License

 This theme is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php) © 2025 Mohammed Alzakariya.